Still no official reopening date for Illinois’ casinos

-CHICAGO, Ill.
-(WMBD) — The Illinois Gaming Board met Thursday morning for the first time since Jan.
-31, speaking on licensing renewals, safety guidelines and possible reopenings.
+CHICAGO (WMBD) — The Illinois Gaming Board met Thursday morning for the first time since Jan.
+31, speaking on licensing renewals, safety guidelines, and possible reopenings.

 During the meeting, the board approved numerous resolutions including four-year master sports betting licenses to seven Illinois casinos including Par-A-Dice Hotel Casino, Casino Queen in East St. Louis, Rivers Casino in Des Plaines, Argosy in Alton, Grand Victoria Casino in Elgin and Hollywood Casinos in Aurora and Joliet.